THERAPY IS A PLACE

 HOW I WORK

-Drawing from extensive training in Gestalt Therapy, Psychodynamic Therapy, EMDR Therapy, and Somatic Experiencing® psychobiological therapy, I support people toward the resolution of their trauma and the reclaiming of their lives.
+Drawing from extensive training in Gestalt Therapy, Ego State Work (IFS), Psychodynamic Therapy, EMDR Therapy, Somatic Experiencing® Psychobiological Therapy, I support people toward the resolution of their trauma and the reclaiming of their lives.
+My work is philosophically informed by Deep Ecology, EcoPsychology, Queer Theory, and Feminism.

 Psychotherapy offers a consistent and dedicated space to enhance and actively deepen your awareness of your inner world.
-When you are guided to thread together words, emotions, sensations, and beliefs in a safe and supportive relationship, you can emerge from the limiting grip of distressing symptoms into a deeper state of intimacy with yourself and those around you.
+When you are guided to connect with yourself, you can emerge from the limiting grip of distressing symptoms into a deeper state of intimacy with and understanding of yourself and those around you.

 We will explore how environmental adaptations and survival mechanisms in your early life continue to shape your behaviors, emotions and perceptions today.
 We will get to the root of the issue, finding the places in your history where patterns of protection developed.
 I will attend to both content - what you say - and process - what you do.
 I will often guide you to become more curious about what is happening in your body, offering tools and resources to help you establish more safety and ease in your system so that we can, in turn, safely approach what feels painful and overwhelming.
 The body offers up a clear path to the parts of us that need attention.
 When you feel safe, steady and connected, your own organism becomes a conduit for therapeutic healing.

-My therapeutic style is deep, interactive, collaborative, steady, warm, and at times, directive.
-My hope as a therapist is to help you experience more safety and ease in your body, to develop strong and compassionate boundaries with a demanding world, so that your life can unfold authentically rather than reactively, so that you can do what you know you are here to do.
+My therapeutic style is interactive, collaborative, and at times, directive.
+I am not just a counselor, I am also a teacher, and you will likely experience me as both in the consulting room.
+My hope is to help you become your own expert and experience more safety and ease in your body; to support you to develop strong and compassionate boundaries with a demanding world, so that your life can unfold authentically rather than reactively, so that you can do what you know you are here to do.

 ABOUT ME

-Although I went on functioning, I felt detached from myself, from my emotions and my own vulnerability.
-I had many relationships, but little Intimacy.
+Although I went on functioning, I felt detached from myself, plagued by occasional panic, far from my emotions and my own vulnerability.
+My low self-worth showed up repeatedly in romance, in work, in life-choices.
+I was avoidant.
+I had many relationships, but little intimacy.
 I didn't know at the time that this feeling constituted the double life that most trauma survivors navigate inside of themselves - a painful psychic split, a feeling of deep self-alienation.

-Therapy, when I found it at age 25, was my magnum opus - a process of unlocking child hood trauma and re-finding the pieces of me that I’d left behind when I’d escaped my past.
-With enough support, I could finally stop avoiding and start paying attention, stop pushing and start belonging, finding the courage and the safety to come back home - to myself.
+But the red thread was always there, a subtle, yet potent, guiding force, a longing.
+I became a seeker.
+I found meditation at 23, 12-step work at 24, then therapy at 25.
+My first therapist wasn't that great, but the space to talk was transformative.
+Three therapists later, I was unlocking childhood trauma, re-finding the pieces of me that I’d left behind.
+With enough support, I could finally stop avoiding and start paying attention, stop pushing and start belonging, finding the courage and the safety to come back home - to myself, to this beautiful, complicated world.

 Healing became my primary focus.
-I eventually enrolled in a Counseling Psychology graduate program in California because I wanted to give back what I had received.
+I eventually enrolled in a Counseling Psychology graduate program in California because I wanted to give back what I had received, to study consciousness and change.

 MY QUALIFICATIONS